-BON Roundtable: Big weekend ahead for Texas Hoops, Baseball
+BON Roundtable: Big weekend ahead for Texas hoops, baseball

 Chris Beard and the Horns played a good, but not great against Baylor and came up just short to the No. 3 Bears.
 With Kansas up next on Saturday to close out the regular season, Texas is locked in for a 4th place finish.
 Is that a good result for Beard’s inaugural season?

-Kyle - Because the Big 12 is a viper pit of treachery, I don’t know that “4th place in the conference” is the best metric - if they secure a 5 seed in the NCAA Tournament, I think that is the better barometer.
-Texas has been a 5 seed or better eight times in the past 35 years, and only twice have they repeated that success (03-04, 3x 06-08).
+Kyle - Because the Big 12 is a viper pit of treachery, I don’t know that “fourth place in the conference” is the best metric — if they secure a five seed in the NCAA Tournament, I think that is the better barometer.
+Texas has been a five seed or better eight times in the past 35 years, and only twice have they repeated that success (03-04, 3x 06-08).
 If Beard can make this the floor, then he has truly raised the program level.

 Gerald - It’s weird because while I feel like I see progress in things like fan investment, it seems like the on-the court stuff is the same as it ever was.
 Texas is a good, not great, basketball team that usually picks up one or two games they should lose, while also dropping a couple that they should win.
 After what seems to be a mutual decision to part ways with Shaka Smart, Texas ended up one spot worse in conference play.
 I am not saying that it was not the right choice to make a change, that marriage very clearly was no longer working, but Year 1 feels the same.
 That being said, I think the trajectory of the team is probably upward, especially with what we know is coming next year.